Funded by Senate Bill 1407

 The criminal court will vacate its space and move into the new courthouse.
-The AOC, with input from the local Court and County, will determine the disposition of the court’s space in the building.
+Council staff, with input from the local Court and County, will determine the disposition of the court’s space in the building.

 Where will the new courthouse be located?

 The project site is located adjacent to the Hall of Justice and across the street from the current jail in the Sonoma County Administration Center campus, north of downtown Santa Rosa.
 The site is bounded by US Highway 101 on the west, Paulin Drive on the east, county offices and multi-family housing on the north, and Administration Drive and Fiscal Drive on the south.
 Ventura Avenue bisects the project site.
 The new courthouse will be located where the Old Jail facility was previously located, just east of the Hall of Justice.
 The site includes the surface parking adjacent to Ventura Avenue.
 Locating the courthouse close to the jail would enable the County in the future to build a tunnel connecting the jail to the new courthouse.